Avaiga/taipy-doc/docs/manuals/core/versioning/production_mode.md

 ![Migrated June scenario in production version 1.0](pic/scenario_selector_for_production_ver1_migrated.png)

-We can see that the scope of the data nodes are updated to `GLOBAL`, and the skippable attribute of the task is also updated to True.
+We can see that the data node scopes are updated to `GLOBAL`, and the skippable attribute of the task is also updated to True.
 Notice that since we don't migrate the path of the data nodes, the path of the data nodes still points to the pickle files of the June scenario.
 And finally, all entities are now version 2.0 and compatible with the new configuration.